Techniek-Nederland/techniek-nederland-formulieren/source/tutorials/get_forms.rst

 Get forms for an installation
 -------------------------------------

-Once you've determined the ETIM Product Class for you installation, you can query 2BA for relevant forms.
+Once you've determined the ETIM Product Class for you installation, you can query the Forms API for relevant forms.

 Get a list of relevant forms
 ++++++++++++++++++++++++++++